XodoDocs/itext-legacy-tmc-techblog/pdfSweep/introduction.md

 ## Challenges in redacting pdf documents

-Redacting a pdf document is significantly harder that simply covering up the data that is to be redacted.
-* Text rendering instructions do not need to appear in logical (reading) order
-* Text rendering instructions do not always constitute complete words/chunks of text
-* Transformations can be applied (shift, scale, font transformation, etc)
-* Pdf documents can contain metadata, which should also be checked.
-* Pdf documents can contain scripts.
-Thus adding the possibility of dynamic content.

-This is an example of raw PDF document.
+This is a (well-behaved) example of raw PDF document.
 It tells the viewer to render the text "Appearance" and "Pilot"

 ```java
 [a, -28.7356, p, 27.2652, p, 27.2652, e, -27.2652, a, -28.7356, r, 64.6889, a, -28.7356, n, 27.2652, c, -38.7594, e, 444] TJ